THORNBURY YACHT CLUB 2021 SAILING INSTRUCTIONS

 21. WAIVER OF LIABILITY

-21.1 All owners and skippers must complete, execute and return the TYC Racing Waiver form to Mike Molloy, Rear Commodore Racing TYC prior to their first race.
+21.1 All owners and skippers must complete and execute upon purchasing their Racing entry or return the TYC Racing Waiver form to Mike Molloy, Rear Commodore Racing TYC prior to their first race.

 22. Rowans Law and Your Legal Requirements.